itsjavi/dnd-manager/README.md

 ### DragDropManager Features Used:

-- `canDrag` - Prevents dragging empty cells
+- `data-empty` convention - Elements with `data-empty` are automatically treated as non-draggable
 - `getItemPosition` - Extracts grid coordinates from data attributes
 - `getItemData` - Retrieves item data from grid state
 - `onDragStart` - Shows preview and updates source appearance